Why do you need Cyber Liability Insurance?

 What is Cyber Liability Insurance?

-Cyber Liability Insurance is designed to protect companies against third party claims for liability and proprietary losses resulting from the company engaging in various electronic activities, the most common of which is collecting some kind of sensitive, personal, or confidential communication.
+Cyber liability insurance is designed to protect companies against lawsuits from third parties and fines and penalties from regulators.
+The goal of these policies is to address the risk exposure created by various electronic activities, the most common of which being the collecting or storing some kind of PII.

 This is a relatively new type of policy and the coverage available seems to grow every year.
 In the past, a policy might have only protected you against lawsuits from victims and fines from government agencies.
 Now policies are expanding to capture some of the other expenses.